ethanuppal/mergelog/README.md

-                    omit to infer from the current repo --host            the repository host; omit to infer from the repo URL -s, --section     changelog sections in order --help, help      display usage information
+                    omit to infer from the current repo --host            the repository host; omit to infer from the repo URL -s, --section     changelog sections in order --link-at-start   whether the link to pull requests in the changelog should be put at the start of each entry --help, help      display usage information
 ```